Current News and Events

 Where?
 Online

-ALL DISCIPLINES: Hei_INNOVATION – Lunch & Learn: Fantastic female role models
+ALL DISCIPLINES: Hei_INNOVATION – Lunch & Learn: Between the lecture hall and the main street

 Where? hei_INNOVATION HUB, Im Neuenheimer Feld 370, 69120 Heidelberg